rasmith81-live/AnalyticsEngine/README.md

 ## Overview

-This project extends to base-platforn into an automated trading platform called MarketNovaTrader.
+This project extends the base-platforn into an automated trading platform called MarketNovaTrader.

 ## Architecture